fbpx

 Here’s a quick comparison table that illustrates the differences between the programs:

-Additionally, you can create up to eight custom programs that can vary in length (up to 60 minutes), temperature and type of heaters used.
 In fact, you can customize the intensity of both the far and mid infrared spectrum of each of the panels in your sauna and decide whether or not to enable near infrared radiation on panels that support it.

-Besides using a predefined or custom program, you can also just turn on the sauna and set it to a certain temperature.
+Besides using a predefined or custom program, you can also just turn the sauna on and set it to a certain temperature.
 Doing so will engage all of the built-in heaters and infrared spectrums.

 Assembly and Installation